CharlesY712/cy-react-static-comp/README.md

 - Begin to understand creating components in React
 - Begin to understand writing in JSX
 - Begin to understand passing data through props
-- Have a sandbox in which to practice working with React
+- A sandbox in which to practice working with React